Reasonable Modifications for Students

 Employee Responsibility

 Students who are pregnant or are experiencing pregnancy-related conditions are entitled to reasonable modifications to prevent sex discrimination and ensure equitable access to Minnesota State education programs and activities.
-Any student seeking reasonable modifications must contact the Title IX coordinator, deputy Title IX coordinator or designee to discuss appropriate and available reasonable modifications based on their individual needs.
+Any student seeking reasonable modifications must contact the Title IX coordinator, deputy Title IX coordinator, or designee to discuss appropriate and available reasonable modifications based on their individual needs.

 Student Responsibility

 Students are encouraged to request reasonable modifications as promptly as reasonably possible; some modifications may be provided retroactively.
-Modifications that result in a fundamental alteration in the nature of a service, program or activity or an undue financial or administrative burden will not be provided.
+Modifications that result in a fundamental alteration in the nature of a service, program, or activity, or an undue financial or administrative burden, will not be provided.
 Information about pregnant students' requests for modifications will be shared with faculty and staff only to the extent necessary to provide the reasonable modification.

 Examples of Modifications